 Study 3: Researchers in Germany performed a retrospective cohort study of 1,809 patients to assess various risk factors for SIBO.
 They found that hypothyroidism and T4 therapy were associated with a 2.6 and 3.0 times increased risk of SIBO, respectively (13).
 While the authors suggested that T4 medication itself might somehow be contributing to SIBO, I think it’s more likely that those on T4 therapy had more severe hypothyroidism in the first place, which required more aggressive intervention.

-Treating SIBO in cases of hypothyroidism
+Treating SIBO in Cases of Hypothyroidism

 There’s certainly still a lot we don’t know, but hopefully this article helps illuminate the connection between hypothyroidism and SIBO.
 Here are some practical takeaways that you can put into practice in your clinic:

-Perform a full thyroid workup on all patients with SIBO or IBS.
 All patients with SIBO or IBS should receive a full thyroid panel, including thyroid antibodies, as part of their routine lab work.
 Thyroid conditions are quite common, and an estimated 60 percent of people with thyroid disease are unaware of their condition (14).
 While no studies to date have been done on subclinical hypothyroidism (SH) and SIBO, I would venture to guess that SH contributes to SIBO as well, just to a lesser degree.

-Support thyroid function with diet and lifestyle changes.
 I’ve written several articles on how to improve thyroid function by correcting nutrient deficiencies, rebalancing the immune system, and making simple diet and lifestyle changes.
 In many patients, reducing inflammation and eating a nutrient-dense diet can help restore thyroid function and proper gut motility.

-Consider thyroid medication to support motility.
 While diet and lifestyle changes will improve thyroid function over time, many patients, particularly those with constipation, will benefit from acute thyroid support to help with motility.

-Consider other motility enhancers.
 If thyroid support does not restore normal bowel function in patients with constipation, motility enhancers like low-dose naltrexone (LDN), low-dose erythromycin, Iberogast, 5-HTP, or MotilPro can also be considered.
 Motility enhancers have been shown to delay the recurrence of SIBO (15).

-Treat the overgrowth.
 While slow transit is often what allows SIBO to occur in the first place, speeding up transit will not necessarily be enough to clear the overgrowth once the microbes have set up camp.
 However, it’s important to remember that treating the overgrowth will only be successful in the long term if we simultaneously address the underlying cause of low motility.